Last updated on May 20th, 2025 at 05:50 pm

 So you are ready to place your first order of promotional products!
 One of the most important questions you have for your promotional products supplier is probably, how well will my logo print on the product?
 At the end of the day, what is the point of having promotional products if you can see the logo properly?
-In this blog post we will go over a few important steps you can do to setup your logo for best quality printing in promotional products.
+In this blog post, we will go over a few important steps you can do to set up your logo for best quality printing in promotional products.

 1. Determine Printing Methods for the Promotional Product